- Full Name

 - Project Role

-Kyle Bocinsky is a doctoral student in archaeology at Washington State University, and a research assistant of Dr. Tim Kohler.
+Kyle Bocinsky was a doctoral student in anthropology (archaeology) at Washington State University, and a research assistant of Dr. Tim Kohler.
+He completed his Ph.D. in December 2014.

-Kyle is also a National Science Foundation Graduate Research Fellow.
+Kyle was also a National Science Foundation Graduate Research Fellow and an IGERT (IPEM) Trainee.

 - Member for